khulaifi95/ACS/Project/Report/Report.md

 Value-based policy iteration improves the policy by acting with respect to the value function.
 Alternatively, we can directly learn the parameterised policy.
 In many occasions, value-based policy iteration approaches are unstable to converge to the optimal policy due to the sparse value distribution.
 The values are not reliable to learn the target policy when stochastic decision making is needed.
 Moreover, value-based policy improvement cannot effectively model actions in high-dimensional or continuous spaces.
 Policy-based reinforcement learning promises an optimisation problem over the whole action space.
 On the other hand, the evaluation of policy is often inefficient and introduces high variance in the process.

-Policy gradient algorithms is essentially an optimisation problem searching for a local maximum of a policy objective function.
+The key aspect of policy gradient is to essentially increase the probabilities of choosing actions leading to higher return, while lowering down the probabilities of choosing inferior actions.
+Policy gradient algorithms can be formed as an optimisation problem searching for a local maximum of a policy objective function.
 The quality of policy, or the scale of objective, is often related to the rewards in one episode.
 The gradient describes the direction and the magnitude of most effective ascent of one step update.
 Policy is updated online using gradient ascent with respect to the parameters.
 For an approximated policy $\pi_\theta$, with a fixed step size $\alpha$, the updated value of parameters $\Delta \theta$ is given as:
 $$
 \Delta\theta=\alpha\nabla_\theta J(\theta)
 $$
-Here $\nabla_\theta J(\theta)$ is the policy graident, which can be calculated analytically.
-A common practice is to rewrite the original gradient as an expectation of the gradient of the logarithm:
+Here $\nabla_\theta J(\theta)$ is the policy gradient, which can be calculated analytically.
+A common practice is to rewrite the original gradient as an expectation of the log probability of the gradient:
 $$
 \nabla_\theta J(\theta) = \pi_\theta(s,a)\cdot\nabla_\theta \log\pi_\theta(s,a)
 $$